CarsonLKeeter/US-Water-Consumption-Trend-2001-2015-/README.md

 How to use:
 Download data stored in .RData file and code script.
-Packages you'll need: ggplot2, tidyverse, and
+Packages you'll need: ggplot2, tidyverse, and GridExtra Run code and you've got yourself 15 years of hypohydration